aliffrhn/kolofoties/README.md

 5. Toggle the fairy overlay directly from the ⚡️ menu if you need a quieter desk.
 6. Toggle the pipeline from anywhere with `⌃⌥⌘P`.
 7. For consistent macOS permissions, launch the packaged app at `~/Applications/CursorCompanion.app`.
 Its bundle path stays constant across rebuilds, so Screen Recording and Accessibility approvals stick.
+8. Switch interaction modes from ⚡️ → Mode to choose between Casual (friendly banter), Focus (directive tips), or Accessibility (spoken descriptions with the overlay tucked away).

+## Interaction modes
+- **Casual**: the existing laid-back tone with lively overlay bubbles and quick voice commentary.
+- **Focus**: slows the capture cadence and nudges the assistant to surface one actionable observation so it stays out of your way.
+- **Accessibility**: prioritises descriptive narration, disables the fairy overlay, and keeps the experience voice-first for screen-reader flows.

 ## Extending
 - Swap in a different provider by adding a new `AIProvider` implementation (e.g., pointing to a local multimodal server) and injecting it through `AppController`.